Is ArtsBuild a 501(c)(3) nonprofit organization?

 Check out some of the resources we have listed on our website to learn more!

-There are five tenants in the Arts Building: Scenic City Clay Arts, Townsed Atelier, ArtsBuild, Southern LIT Alliance, and Sound Corps.
+There are four organizations in The Arts Building: Scenic City Clay Arts, Townsend Atelier, ArtsBuild, and SoLit.
 We also have a lovely rooftop deck, the EPB City-View Deck.

 Sign up for our e-newsletter and we will keep you informed.